Dark Autumn: The Ultimate Guide

 Dark Autumn versus Soft Autumn

-They are both warm and in the autumn family but the contrast is much different.
+They are both neutral/warm and in the autumn family but the contrast is much different.
 DAs have high contrast, and Soft Autumns have muted colors and moderate to low contrast.
 DA’s color palette shifts to be more saturated and deep because of this.
+Where Dark autumns feel like molasses and brandy, soft autumns feel like oatmeal cookies.

 Dark Autumn Features